 The Company’s risk management system is performed in accordance with the principles of ISO standards, particularly ISO 9001:2015 and ISO 14001:2015.

 This principle is addressed in the Company’s latest Corporate Governance Statement.
 The time commitment of each director is listed in their biographies on the website.
 Each executive director is contracted on a full-time basis.
-Whilst contractually bound to one day per month, the time committed by each non-executive director (‘NED’) amounts to at least two days per month for the NEDs and at least twice that for the Chairman.
+Whilst contractually bound to one day per month, the time committed by each non-executive director (‘NED’) amounts to at least two days per month for the NEDs and at least twice that for the Chair.

 The Board aims to promote and maintain a culture of integrity across all businesses within the Group.